2014–15 Men's FIH Hockey World League

 The 2014–15 Men's FIH Hockey World League was the second season of the men's field hockey national team league series.
 The tournament started in July 2014 in Sveti Ivan Zelina, Croatia and finished in December 2015 in Raipur, India.

 The Semifinals of this competition also served as a qualifier for the 2016 Summer Olympics as the 6 highest placed teams apart from the host nation and the five continental champions qualified.

 Australia won the tournament's Final round for the first time after defeating Belgium 2–1 in the final match.
-India won the third place match by defeating the Netherlands 3–2 on a penalty shootout after a 5–5 draw.
+India won the third place match by defeating the Netherlands 3–2 on a penalty shootout after a 5–5 draw in regular time.

 Qualification

 Each national association member of the International Hockey Federation (FIH) had the opportunity to compete in the tournament, and after seeking entries to participate, 56 teams were announced to compete.

 The 11 teams ranked between 1st and 11th in the FIH World Rankings current at early 2013 received an automatic bye to the Semifinals while the 8 teams ranked between 12th and 19th received an automatic bye to Round 2.
 Those nineteen teams, shown with qualifying rankings, were the following: